-Good Standing Unfortunately, some students do not succeed in their graduate work.
+Good Standing Students must maintain a minimum 3.00 grade point average and earn no more than two grades of C or below to remain in good standing.
+(A C- is considered below a C grade.)
+Unfortunately, some students do not succeed in their graduate work.
 We do not think it is fair to allow students to continue in a program that is unsuited to their strengths.
 Standards have been set for what we consider to be the minimum requirements for students to be in good standing.
-Students must maintain a minimum 3.00 grade point average and earn no more than two grades of C or below to remain in good standing.
-Should students fall below these standards, they will be placed on academic probation.
-(See below for specifics of probationary status.)
+Should students fall below a 3.00 GPA, they will be placed on academic probation.
+(See below for specifics of probationary status).
+No student will be allowed to graduate with more than two C's or below in course work that contributes to the degree program.
+Students who have more than two C's will need to repeat some course work to be in compliance with this policy (See below for specifics of the course repeat option).

-Academic Probation Students are placed on academic probation when their graduate GPA falls below a 3.00 on the 4.0 scale.
-You may remain on probation only for nine semester hours in which you are enrolled.
+Academic Probation Students are placed on academic probation when their GPA falls below a 3.0 on the 4.0 scale.
+Once on probation students will have up to nine semester hours to achieve a GPA of at least 3.0 to remove their probationary status.
 The nine semester hours must be taken at NKU.
-If after nine semester hours on probation, your graduate GPA has not increased to at least a 3.00, you will be dismissed from the program.
+If after nine semester hours on probation, a student's graduate GPA has not increased to at least a 3.0, he/she will be dismissed from the program.
+A student will not be placed on probationary status more than once.
+If a student successfully removes him/herself from probationary status and subsequently has a GPA that falls below a 3.0 on the 4.0 scale that student will be dismissed from the program.
 Individual programs may have more stringent requirements.
 You should check your program guidelines for complete information.
 Exceptions to this policy will be granted only if requested by the program director and approved by the Dean of Graduate Programs.